 My mother bought me my first diary when I was in grade 3 and in the motion of cliches, it was of course, my keeper of secrets.
 I found companionship in writing, it was my opening encounter with the ritual of creating.

 I kept on journaling [somewhat] consistently throughout all the years of discovery and disaster because words and writing help me process life; the validity of my emotions and experience never questioned but rather translated through the making.
 My words are the most important thing I own.

 My works are extended and fleshed out journal entries that metamorphosed into form.
-The voice and tone ranging from a playful grade 3 foreigner; an anxious know-it-all teenager, a critical 24-year-old activist and sometimes an almost 30 slightly paranoid artist in training.
+The voice and tone ranging from a playful grade 3 foreigner; an identity anxious teenager, a 24-year-old activist and a slightly paranoid maker unsettling into adulthood.

 download my artist [cv]